runtimeverification/rv-predict/README.md

 - the `--timeout` option controls the total execution time we allow for the prediction phase.
-- the `--java` option can be used as the final RV-specific option, to separate the RV-parameters from the java ones.
+- the `--java` option can be used as the final RV-specific option, to separate the RV parameters from the Java ones.
 This is especially useful if the command line of the program being run uses arguments with the same syntax as the RV-Predict ones.